 Politicians cannot be held - soley - to blame for their adherence to counter-realism.
 It's in their power interests to convince their inferiors (those whom they rule) that the workings of the world are down-right spastic.
 However, it is - fatally - against the interest of their lessers to sign-onto the world-view.
 It maximizes the probability of their remaining inferiors.
 Should you wish to point the finger of blame at someone for this thinking-cramp in politics, look into the mirror then point to yourself.
 If politicians are not corrected when they insist that the intrigues - which pollute their minds - negate the objective conditions known to exist outside of them, they'll insist that their ideas overcome reality.

 The Brown's, the Norton's, the Khuno's, the Jerry's, the Nate's and the JoshingThySelf's dangerously occult world-view can easily be put to test.
 We might dig a pit, tossing the above merry-makers into it - along with a small fission bomb - set to detonate 3 minutes after sealing them up.
 If their understanding of the world is correct, the above mental-giants should be able to prevent the bomb's blowing up by thinking so hard about it that its uranium atoms will not split (by redefining what the word "fission" means perhaps).
-If there are no physical constants, filling the universe (as has been insisted here), then our pit-men need not fear.
-The bomb would not explode, as constants must operate in the universe for it to explode - notably "c" and "h".
+If there are no physical constants, filling the universe (as has been insisted in this Myspace group), then our pit-men need not fear.
+The bomb would not explode - as constants must operate in the universe for it to explode - notably "c" and "h".

 If, on the other hand, should the pit-men fail to prevent the blast, I don't see what could be spoken of as even a trifling loss...